Trump administration rule could further penalize immigrants for using benefits

 People without legal status do not have access to SNAP, the healthcare marketplace, Medicaid and other public benefits.

-Still, Congress recently applied further restrictions stripping health coverage and SNAP access from a range of lawfully present immigrants including refugees, asylum seekers and those with other humanitarian protections.
+Still, Congress recently applied further restrictions stripping health coverage and SNAP access from a range of lawfully present immigrants including refugees and those with other humanitarian protections.
 It also cut funding from states that use their own funds to provide health care regardless of citizenship status.

 The new rule proposed this week takes a broad approach that would also consider state-funded benefits in the review of immigrants' applications.